neilg63/string-patterns/README.md

 - **WordBounds**:	Has options for *Start*, *End* and *Both* with a method to render regular expression subpatterns with the correct word boundaries

 NB: Although I've used the library methods in three of my commercial projects, this crate is very much in its alpha stage as I evaluate which of the many auxiliary methods, not documented here, belong in this library.
-Many minor version updates in the 0.1.x 0.2.x series reflect mainly corrections to this file.
+Many minor version updates in the 0.1.x 0.2.x series reflect mainly corrections to this file and revised tests.